Brigandine: The Legend of Runersia: Release

-Brigandine: The Legend of Runersia was revealed by publisher Happinet for Nintendo Switch on September 5, 2019, accompanied by the game's first teaser trailer and gameplay screenshots.
-In February 2020, it was confirmed that the game would release worldwide on June 25, 2020.
+Brigandine: The Legend of Runersia was revealed by publisher Happinet for Nintendo Switch in September 2019, accompanied by the game's first teaser trailer and gameplay screenshots.
+The game was released worldwide on June 25, 2020.
 Most of the game's development was completed prior to the declaration of the COVID-19 pandemic in early 2020.
 The developers were able to spend much of early part of that year making adjustments and fixing bugs despite an increasing number of employees having to stay home from work and close collaboration between the developers becoming a challenge due to the pandemic.
 Planned releases for both a free demo and the game's full version stayed on schedule.
-The demo was released on the Nintendo eShop on April 30, 2020 and contained a tutorial and an opening segment of the Norzaleo Kingdom campaign.
+The demo was released on the Nintendo eShop and contained a tutorial and an opening segment of the Norzaleo Kingdom campaign.

 The retail release of the game features both digital and physical editions.
 The digital edition consists of the standard version of the game, and is published by Happinet in all regions.
 A physical standard edition and a limited edition were produced for Japan by Happinet, while Limited Run Games produced a physical standard edition and collector's edition for North America.
 The limited edition includes a copy of the game, a soundtrack CD, the "Art of Runersia" art book, and the "Tactics of Runersia" strategy book.
 The collector's edition includes a copy of the game, a soundtrack CD, a reversible poster, and an enamel pin depicting the emblem of the Holy Gustava Empire.
-A PlayStation 4 version of the game was released worldwide on December 10, 2020.
+A PlayStation 4 version of the game was released worldwide on December 10 the same year.
 A Windows port of the game was released via Steam on May 11, 2022.
-It includes post-game content via "Creative Mode", in which players "can pick their preferred power balance and starting knights and play at leisure without a time limit."
+It includes post-game content via "Creative Mode", in which players can pick their preferred power balance and starting knights and play at leisure without a time limit.